-106. Authorisation by standing orders

-107. Offences relating to standing orders

-108. Revocation of standing orders

-PART 6 - PACKAGING AND LABELLING OF SCHEDULED SUBSTANCES

-Division n 1 - Application of provisions of Uniform Standard

-109. Application of provisions of Uniform Standard

-Division n 2 - Packaging of scheduled substances

-110. Special provisions as to containers for narcotic substances

-111. Child-resistant packaging of certain medicines

-Division n 3 - Labelling of scheduled substances

-112. Labelling of poisons in poisons book

-113. Labelling prohibitions
+106. Authorisation by standing orders 107.
+Offences relating to standing orders 108.
+Revocation of standing orders PART 6 - PACKAGING AND LABELLING OF SCHEDULED SUBSTANCES Division 1 - Application of provisions of Uniform Standard 109.
+Application of provisions of Uniform Standard Division 2 - Packaging of scheduled substances 110.
+Special provisions as to containers for narcotic substances 111.
+Child-resistant packaging of certain medicines Division 3 - Labelling of scheduled substances 112.
+Labelling of poisons in poisons book 113.

-114. Labelling of dispensed medicines
+- Labelling prohibitions - 114.
+Labelling of dispensed medicines

-PART 7 7 - MISCELLANEOUS
+PART 7 - MISCELLANEOUS

-115. Revocation of licence to be published
+- 115. Revocation of licence to be published

-116. Offence to act if right suspended or revoked
+- Offence to act if right suspended or revoked 116.

-117. Duration of licence or authority
+- 117. Duration of licence or authority

-118. Surrender of licence or authority
+- 118. Surrender of licence or authority

-119. Application to extend suspension
+- 119. Application to extend suspension

-120. Prescribed authorities
+- 120. Prescribed authorities

-121. Exemptions
+- 121. Exemptions

-122. Supply of medicine chests by RFDS
+- 122. Supply of medicine chests by RFDS

-123. Emergency use of medicine chest
+- 123. Emergency use of medicine chest

-Reporting of acquisition and disposal of relevant substances
+- 124. Reporting of acquisition and disposal of relevant substances

+- 125. Transport by drone prohibited

-Administration of drugs by midwives under general orders
+- 126. Administration of drugs by midwives under general orders

-Administration of certain substances by disability service
+- 127. Administration of certain substances by disability service workers

-Disability service workers may assist with self-administration workers
+- 128. Disability service workers may assist with self-administration

-Administration of certain substances by school staff
+- 129. Administration of certain substances by school staff